bvancamp99/MultiPaste/README.md

 <h3> Improve </h3>
 <ul>
+  <li>Moving item to the top or bottom should set index to nearby item rather than to the top or bottom</li>
+  <li>After copying item, move index to that of the copied item</li>
   <li>ImageItem.IsEquivalent - with experience, I think it would be better to replace with new image if same size</li>
   <li>CustomItem.IsEquivalent</li>
   <li>Keep menuStrip open when a toggle check item is clicked.</li>